Digital Learning and Computer Science

 Extra-Curricular Activities

-Pupils can stretch their imaginations with the after-school ‘Robot Wars’ clubs where designing, building and coding personal rovers helps extend pupils' digital skills even further.
+Pupils can stretch their imaginations with the after-school ‘Robot Wars’ clubs where designing, building and coding advanced rovers helps extend pupils' digital skills further.

 Sixth Form Extension course